thelazybastard/simulacrum/README.md

 simulacrum undo rename
 ```

 This will restore all files renamed in the previous operation to their original names.
-Undo data is stored in `undo.json` in your current working directory.
+Undo data is stored in `undo.json` in the directory where you have your binary stored.

 #### Example